igorskyflyer/vscode-duoscribi/README.md

 <br>

 <div align="center">
-  ✒ A Visual Studio Code extension that converts letters with diacritics to regular letters. 🤓
+  ✒ A Visual Studio Code extension that converts letters with diacritics to regular/ASCII letters. 🤓
 </div>

 <br>